Emergency Evacuation Plan

 Emergency Response plan 1

-In the event of a fire within the College building: it is imperative for all occupants to evacuate.
+In the event of a fire within the College building, it is necessary and safest for occupants to evacuate.
 Everyone must evacuate the building without exception.

 Surviving a Building Fire